 The standard acquisition time sometimes does not allow to reach higher resolution images due to the increase of acquisition time that will be needed and that is not sustainable for the patient, the scanning time and the scanning budget.
 Acquiring images with the NeuroCam will allow your center to work with your standard acquisition time whilst trading the up to 80% SNR increase for increasing effective in-plane resolution in your images by up to 35% (Lee et al., 2020).

-Brain coil with field monitoring for neuroscientists
+Brain coil with integrated field monitoring for accurate neuroimaging

 Additional to standard image acquisition, you now can acquire and “monitor” the encoding information of the (imperfect) gradient fields.
 The NeuroCam allows you to make an image with excellent receive performance whilst tracking the influence of the MR system and of the patient that perturb your image formation.